 2. Cause action (usually an open)

-Most marketers focus on the second step of the equation, but both pieces are necessary for a subject line to be successful.
-The remainder of this column will focus on using cognitive biases and processes to get a recipient's conscious attention.
+Most email marketers focus on the second step of the equation, but both pieces are necessary for a subject line to be successful.
+The remainder of this column will help focus your email marketing efforts on using cognitive biases and processes to get a recipient's conscious attention.

 Get Attention by Lighting a Fire (Three Methods)